AngleSharp/AngleSharp/docs/tutorials/01-API.md

 Creates a `INavigator` instance for the given `IWindow` instance.
 The `INavigator` seems to be quite generic at first, however, it could be really specialized to the underlying `IWindow` instance, especially in terms of accessing media resources (e.g., webcam or microphone).

 AngleSharp does not implement the interface in order to leave room for more adequate and specialized implementations.
-Also the previously described ability to enhance the user-experience with external peripherals seems appealing.
+Also, the previously described ability to enhance the user-experience with external peripherals seems appealing.

 ### IHistory